Nozipho Magagula

-Nozipho Nadine Magagula (born 30 October 1994) is a South African model, medical doctor, beauty queen and environmental activist who was crowned Miss Earth South Africa 2016.
-She became South Africa's representative to Miss Earth 2016 which was held on October 29, 2016 in the Philippines in which she achieved a Top 16 placement.
+Nozipho Nadine Magagula (born 30 October 1994) is a South African doctor, model, activist and beauty pageant titleholder who was crowned Miss Earth South Africa 2016.
+She became South Africa's representative to Miss Earth 2016 which was held on October 29, 2016, in the Philippines in which she achieved a Top 16 placement.

 Personal life

 Nozipho Magagula is a medical doctor and obtained her undergraduate degree from the University of Pretoria.
 She was born in Atteridgeville, just west of Pretoria.
 She completed her secondary education at Crawford College, Pretoria.

 Pageantry

 Miss Earth South Africa 2016

-Nozipho was crowned Miss Earth South Africa 2016 at a Gala Evening held on September 8, 2016 at The Palazzo Hotel, Montecasino in Johannesburg.
+Nozipho was crowned Miss Earth South Africa 2016 at a Gala Evening held on September 8, 2016, at The Palazzo Hotel, Montecasino in Johannesburg.
 She was crowned by the outgoing titleholder, Carla Viktor and the Minister of Tourism, Derek Hanekom.

 Nozipho realised her passion for environmental activism during her studies as a medical student.
 She encountered an 8-month-old baby admitted to a township hospital that was bitten by rats due to negligence of the environment.
 This experience began her journey to highlight the importance of the environment in healthcare.

 She spent her reign promoting environmental awareness through community engagement projects in South Africa and around the world.